 Students desiring to request transfer credits must fill out and submit a Transfer Credit Request Form along with the requested supporting documentation.
-Students can request the Transfer Credit Request Form by emailing info@Jpu.edu.
+Students can request the Transfer Credit Request

+Form by emailing info@Jpu.edu.
 In order for outside credits to be approved, the course must be comparable in course level, course content, and number of credit hours.

-The President, Vice President of Academic Affairs and Academic Dean, or relevant Program Director or faculty will review the request and make a decision.
+The President, Director of Education, relevant Dean or Program Director or faculty will review the request and make a decision.
 The Director of Recruitment and Admissions will notify the student of the decision within 30 days.